Shared decision-making in medicine: Ecological model

+BRAN model

+This is a British shared decision-making model that was designed to empower patients themselves to ask the right questions: B - what are the benefits?
+R - what are the risks?
+A - what are the alternatives?
+N - what if I do nothing?
+This model has been tested in Britain with BRAN posters in waiting rooms that act as permission for patients to ask their doctor questions; BRAN has been shown to reduce decisional conflict in older patients facing surgery.

 Decision aids

 Shared decision-making increasingly relies on the use of decision aids in assisting the patients to choose the best treatment option.
-Patient decision aids, which may be leaflets, video or audio tapes, or interactive media, supplement the patient-physician relationship and assist patients in making medical decisions that most closely align with their values and preferences.
-Interactive software or internet websites have also been designed to facilitate shared decision-making.
-Research has shown that the use of decision aids may increase patients' trust in physicians, thereby facilitating the shared decision-making process.
+Patient decision aids are leaflets, videos, audio tapes, apps, websites, or other interactive media.
+They supplement the patient-physician relationship by helping patients consider their options and choose whichever most closely aligns with their values and preferences.
 Systematic reviews of the efficacy of decision aids have demonstrated that they probably result in better informed, values-congruent patient decisions.
-Many research and implementation studies on decision aids (up to 2010) are contained in the book Shared Decision Making in Healthcare: Evidence-based Patient Choice, 2nd ed.
+Many research and implementation studies on decision aids (up to 2010) are contained in the book The Oxford Textbook of Shared Decision Making in Healthcare, 4th ed.

-The International Patient Decision Aid Standards (IPDAS) Collaboration, a group of researchers led by professors Annette O'Connor in Canada and Glyn Elwyn in the United Kingdom, has published a set of standards, representing the efforts of more than 100 participants from 14 countries around the world to will help determine the quality of patient decision aids.
-The IPDAS standards assist patients and health practitioners to assess the content, development process, and effectiveness of decision aids.
+The International Patient Decision Aid Standards (IPDAS) Collaboration, a group of researchers led by professors Annette O'Connor in Canada and Glyn Elwyn in the United Kingdom, published a set of standards representing the efforts of more than 100 participants from 14 countries around the world to will help determine the quality of patient decision aids.
+The standards were updated in 2026 with contributions from 26 countries.
+The IPDAS standards help patients and health practitioners to assess the content, development process, and effectiveness of decision aids.
 According to IPDAS, certified decision aids should, for example, provide information about options, present probabilities of outcomes, and include methods for clarifying patients' values.

+The Ottawa Hospital Research Institute offers a free decision aid development tool kit with an online, self-guided tutorial.
+It also hosts the world's largest searchable online inventory of decision aids that meet IPDAS criteria.